kaleguy/docx2json/README.md

 converted to JSON.
 Working with the intermediate file is simpler than working with the original xml files that are zipped into the docx file.
 The code in this project that converts the intermediate file to JSON can be adapted to produce other formats.
-The main purpose of this project is to provide some tools for extracting the content out of a docx file.
+The main purpose of this project is to provide some sample code for extracting the content out of a docx file using node.js.
 For a general purpose conversion tool, see [pandoc](http://www.pandoc.org).

 ## Installation